Your medical team

 Specialist palliative care team

-If you have cancer can’t be cured, you may see a specialist palliative care team or supportive care team.
+If you have advanced pancreatic cancer, you may see a specialist palliative care team or supportive care team.
 These teams help people to live as well as possible for as long as possible, and help to manage complex symptoms such as pain.

 Other professionals who can support you